rjmoggach/python-dirtt/README.rst

 Status and License
 ------------------

-It was written by Robert Moggach, for Dashing Collective Inc.
+python-dirtt was written by Robert Moggach, for Dashing Collective Inc.
 <http://dashing.tv>`_ and is  maintained by a `group of developers
 <https://github.com/dshng/dirtt/raw/master/AUTHORS.txt>`_.
 It is licensed under an